assaff/msc-thesis/source/background.rst

 The constraints imposed by the small interface directly affect the nature of these interactions.

 - Since the interface is limited to a few residues, there is very little enthalpy to be gained to begin with.
   Therefore, PePIs are often transient and weak, making them very responsive to changes in their environment.
-  This property is very appropriate for *signalling*, the primary cellular purpose of these interactions.
+  This property is very appropriate for *signalling* and *regulation*, the primary cellular purposes of these interactions.

+- Peptides are similar to microRNA, in the sense that they affect critical junctures in the molecular interaction network, and are highly evolvable.

 .. subsubsection: therapeutic peptides

-Besides the purely-scientific interest in this special class of molecular interaction, it is also a highly attractive subject for engineering and biomedical research.
+Besides the purely-scientific interest in this special class of molecular interaction, it is also a highly compelling subject for engineering and biomedical research.
 The smaller, less-complex binding interface lends itself well to manipulation, since the effect of mutation can be easily isolated and